aineon/velvet-goldmine/README.md

     - to encourage users to learn more about Irish Fashion
     - to encourage users to learn more about Sustainable Fashion
     - to help users understand the mission and values of the owner of the site
-    - to curate a blog refleting the views of the owner
+    - to curate a blog reflecting the views of the owner
     - to add, edit and delete products

 ### **User Stories**
-- **As an anonymus user**:
-    - *I want to immediately understand the purpose of the site*
-    - *I want to be able to easily navigate through the site*
-    - *I want to see a list of available products*
-    - *I want products to be sorted into relevant categories*
-    - *I want to be able to search the site for a specific product*
-    - *I want to be able to view the individual product details*
-    - *I want to be able to select the size of a product*
-    - *I want to be able to adjust the quantity of a product*
-    - *I want to easily view my shopping bag*
-    - *I want to be able to remove items from my shopping bag*
-    - *I want to view the details of what is in my bag*
-    - *I want to recieve a confirmation of my order*
-    - *I want to be able to checkout securely*
-    - *I want to be able to contact the store*
-    - *I want confirmation that my message has been received*
-    - *I want the option to sign up for a newsletter*
-    - *I want confirmation that I have signed up for the newsletter*
-    - *I want the option to unsubscribe from the newsletter*
-    - *I want to receive confirmation that I have unsubscribed from the newsletter*
-    - *I want to understand the mission and values of the store*
-    - *I want a site that appeals to me visually*
-    - *I want to be able to create and account*
-    - *I want to know where I am on the site at any time*
-    - *I want to view my bag total*
-    - *I want the confirmation of my order to include the details of my order*
-    - *I want to be informed of actions I make and whether they are successful or not*

-- **As a registered user**:
-    - *I want to be able to log in and out easily*
-    - *I want to be able to reset my password*
-    - *I want to receive confirmation that I have registered for the site*
-    - *I want to have a personal profile*
-    - *I want to be able to view my order history*
-    - *I want to be able to save my favourite products to my profile*
-    - *I want to be able to remove products from my favourites*
-    - *I want to be able to save my default delivery details*
-    - *I want to be able to easily update my delivery info*
-    - *I want to be able to deactivate my account*

-- **As a super user**:
-    - *I want to be able to access the admin panel*
-    - *I want to be able to add/edit/delete categories*
-    - *I want to ba able to add/edit/delete subcategories*
-    - *I want to be able to add new products*
-    - *I want to be able to edit/delete existing products*
-    - *I want to be able to add new blog posts*
-    - *I want to be able to edit/delete existing blog posts*
-    - *I want to be able to view/manage users of the site*
-    - *I want to be able to view/manage messages from users*
-    - *I want to be able to view/manage newsletter subscriptions*
-    - *I want to be able to view/manage orders*
+#### **As an Anonymous User:**

+**General**
+- _I want to immediately understand the purpose of the site_
+- _I want to be able to easily navigate through the site_
+- _I want a site that appeals to me visually_
+- _I want to know where I am on the site at any time_
+- _I want to be informed of actions I make and whether they are successful or not_**

+**Products**
+- _I want to see a list of available products_
+- _I want products to be sorted into relevant categories_
+- _I want to be able to search the site for a specific product_
+- _I want to be able to view the individual product details_
+- _I want to be able to select the size of a product_
+- _I want to be able to adjust the quantity of a product_

+**Shopping Bag**
+- _I want to easily view my shopping bag_
+- _I want to easily view my bag total_
+- _I want to be able to remove items from my shopping bag_
+- _I want to be able to adjust the quantity of items in my shopping bag_
+- _I want to see any changes I make to my bag reflected in the bag totals_
+- _I want to view the details of what is in my bag_

+**Checkout**
+- _I want to be able to checkout securely_
+- _I want to receive a confirmation of my order_
+- _I want the confirmation of my order to include the details of my order_

+**Contact**
+- _I want to be able to contact the store_
+- _I want confirmation that my message has been received_
+- _I want the option to sign up for a newsletter_
+- _I want confirmation that I have signed up for the newsletter_
+- _I want the option to unsubscribe from the newsletter_
+- _I want to receive confirmation that I have unsubscribed from the newsletter_

+**Blog**
+-  _I want to understand the mission and values of the store_

+**Create Account**
+- _I want to be able to create an account_

+#### **As a Registered User:**
+- _I want to be able to log in and out easily_
+- _I want to be able to reset my password_
+- _I want to receive confirmation that I have registered for the site_
+- _I want to have a personal profile_
+- _I want to be able to view my order history_
+- _I want to be able to save my favourite products to my profile_
+- _I want to be able to remove products from my favourites_
+- _I want to be able to save my default delivery details_
+- _I want to be able to easily update my delivery info_
+- _I want to be able to deactivate my account_
+- _I want to receive confirmation my account has been deactivated_

+### **As a Superuser:**
+- _I want to be able to access the admin panel_
+- _I want to be able to add/edit/delete categories_
+- _I want to ba able to add/edit/delete subcategories_
+- _I want to be able to add new products_
+- _I want to be able to edit/delete existing products_
+- _I want to be able to add new blog posts_
+- _I want to be able to edit/delete existing blog posts_
+- _I want to be able to view/manage users of the site_
+- _I want to be able to view/manage messages from users_
+- _I want to be able to view/manage newsletter subscriptions_
+- _I want to be able to view/manage orders_

 ### **Design Process**
-- As a dedicated follower of fashion myself, I wanted to design a site that envoked what I feel when I think about fashion.
+- As a dedicated follower of fashion myself, I wanted to design a site that evoked what I feel when I think about fashion.
 To me fashion is a form of self-expression, creativity and style, not just what is trendy at the moment or the latest look or what celebrities are wearing.
 Clothing can help you feel confident, can boost your self-esteem and even cheer you up when your not feeling great.
 This was what I thought about while designing this site.
 I wanted words like *cool*, *edgy*, *retro*, *stylish*, *creative*, *vibrant* to be what a user thinks of when they visit the site and to associate those words with themselves by extension.
 I used imagery, colour and fonts that I felt captured these feelings and emotions.
-- I wanted the app to be bright, colourful and visually appealling.
+- I wanted the app to be bright, colourful and visually appealing.
 - I wanted the app to be intuitive and easy to navigate
 - I wanted to achieve a clean, uncluttered aesthetic
 - I used [Bootstrap4](https://getbootstrap.com/) for the layout and structure of the site
-- I used various [Bootstrap4](https://getbootstrap.com/) classes and components to enchance and structure different elements.
+- I used various [Bootstrap4](https://getbootstrap.com/) classes and components to enhance and structure different elements.
 - I wanted the site to be responsive across all commonly used devices.

 #### **Development Process**
  Once I decided to build a clothing store, I broke the development process down into stages to help me manage the project.
  - Figure out what I as a user want/like and expect from an online store.
-    - What elements enchance the online shopping experience for me
+    - What elements enhance the online shopping experience for me
     - What don't I like when shopping online
     - What is the minimum I expect from an online store
 - Decide on a general colour scheme